Analyzing Ego Networks

 [1] LUKE--BIGGS

-Now, to find out the clustering coefficient of each node, we just type:
+Finally, to find out the clustering coefficient of each node, we just sapply the igraph function edge_density to each member of the ego.graphs list:

 names(C) <- V(g)$name